 - In January, Lucara recovered a further two rare Type II blue diamonds at its Karowe Mine (weight, 4.77 carats and 0.2 carats) in addition to the blue diamond it recovered in 2012. - A final sale of Mothae diamonds recovered from the test mining phase of the Mothae Project was held in February for proceeds of US\$1.5 million. - In March, a 239 carat gem quality diamond was recovered at the Karowe Mine.
-This was the first of a population of large diamonds recovered from the Centre and South lobes of the Karowe Mine in 2013. - On March 27, Lucara completed and filed on SEDAR an independent National Instrument 43-101 Technical Report on the Mothae Project. - In March, the Company announced the adoption of an Advance Notice Policy by the Board of Directors which requires that advance notice is to be given to the Company in circumstances where nominations are made by shareholders of the Company. - In May, the Company held, in addition to its regular stone tenders, its first Large and Exceptional Stone Tender of 15 diamonds from its Karowe Mine for gross revenues of US\$24.5 million.
+This was the first of a population of large diamonds recovered from the Centre and South lobes of the Karowe Mine in 2013. - On March 27, Lucara completed and filed on SEDAR an independent National Instrument 43-101 Technical Report on the Mothae Project. - In March, the Company announced the adoption of an Advance Notice Policy by the Board of Directors which requires that advance notice is to be given to the Company in circumstances where nominations are made by shareholders of the Company.

-- In September, a second Exceptional Stone Tender was held resulting in a sale of 16 stones for gross revenues of US\$24.7 million. - On September 24, Lucara announced the recovery of a 257 carat diamond from its Karowe Mine. - In September, an extension to the development phase of the Mining License Agreement for the Mothae Project was successfully negotiated with the Government of Lesotho to permit the Company to continue to explore a number of development options. - A third Exceptional Stone Tender was held in November of 14 stones for US\$22.9 million.
-In total, 45 diamonds from its Karowe Mine were sold in the three dedicated Exceptional Stone Tenders for total proceeds of US\$72.1 million. - On December 19, an updated mineral resource estimate for the Karowe Mine was announced which indicated a significant increase in the value of the mineral resource. - In December, Lucara announced the sale of the bulk sample plant at its Mothae Project to a subsidiary of Paragon Diamonds Ltd. The sale allows for pit expansion as well as additional space for larger processing equipment which is required for any future development of the Mothae Project. - In November, the Company repaid in full the outstanding balance of the US\$50 million debenture issued in 2011 to fund development of its projects. - A total of 10 sales of rough diamonds from the Karowe Mine were held in 2013.
+- In May, the Company held, in addition to its regular stone tenders, its first Large and Exceptional Stone Tender of 15 diamonds from its Karowe Mine for gross revenues of US\$24.5 million. - In September, a second Exceptional Stone Tender was held resulting in a sale of 16 stones for gross revenues of US\$24.7 million. - On September 24, Lucara announced the recovery of a 257 carat diamond from its Karowe Mine. - In September, an extension to the development phase of the Mining License Agreement for the Mothae Project was successfully negotiated with the Government of Lesotho to permit the Company to continue to explore a number of development options. - A third Exceptional Stone Tender was held in November of 14 stones for US\$22.9 million.
+In total, 45 diamonds from its Karowe Mine were sold in the three dedicated Exceptional Stone Tenders for total proceeds of US\$72.1 million. - On December 19, an updated mineral resource estimate for the Karowe Mine was announced which indicated a significant increase in the value of the mineral resource. - In November, the Company repaid in full the outstanding balance of the US\$50 million debenture issued in 2011 to fund development of its projects. - A total of 10 sales of rough diamonds from the Karowe Mine were held in 2013.
 Three of the sales were dedicated to large and exceptional diamonds extracted from the run-of-mine and marketed separately.
 A total of 438,717 carats were sold generating gross revenues of US\$181 million.